jackwardell/Flask-Model-Management/README.md

 # Flask-Model-Management
-This is a Flask extension for managing Flask-SQLAlchemy models.
+* This is a Flask extension for managing Flask-SQLAlchemy models.
+* This extension allows the user to perform CRUD (create, read, update, delete) operations on the models registered using the UI

 The frontend is built using:
 * Bootstrap4 (https://getbootstrap.com/)